danielsaidi/GestureButton/README.md

 ## About GestureButton

-GestureButton is a SwiftUI button that can trigger many different gesture actions.
+GestureButton is a SwiftUI button that can trigger many different gesture-specific actions with a single gesture.

-You can use a ``GestureButton`` just like a regular `Button` and specify different actions for different gestures that you want to handle:
+You can use a ``GestureButton`` just like a regular `Button`, and can define different actions for different gestures:

 ```swift
 struct ContentView: View {